electron/governance/charter/interest-groups.md

 ## Membership

-embership into interest groups are open to anyone in the Electron Maintainers group in good standing.
+Membership into interest groups are open to anyone in the Electron Maintainers group in good standing.
 Interest groups will be listed in this repository with a link for maintainers to fill out a form to join an interest group.

 ## Interest Group PR Workflow